joychentw/Free-to-Fee-Strategy-Analysis/hightnotes_markdown_r_code.md

 ### Interpretation and conclusion:

-Keeping only the variables that are statistically significant, and reading from the coefficient, we see that the key two factors that influence users to go from free tier to fee tier are subscriber\_friend\_cnt and avg\_friend\_age.
+The key two factors that
+influence users to go from free tier to fee tier are subscriber\_friend\_cnt and avg\_friend\_age.

-When the subscriber\_friend\_cnt go up by 1%, the odds ratio that they subscribe goes up by 3.1% ((1.01)^0.75567=1.0075).
+keeping only the variables that are statistically significant and reading from the coefficient, the result shows when the subscriber\_friend\_cnt go up by 1%, the odds ratio that they subscribe goes up by 3.1% ((1.01)^0.75567=1.0075).
 When the avg\_friend\_age. go up by 0.75%, the odds ratio that they subscribe goes up by 0.58% ((1.01)^0.57920 =1.0058).